material-motion-archive/runtime-android/README.md

 The Material Motion Runtime is a tool for describing motion declaratively.

-## Declarative motion, aka motion as data
+## Declarative motion: motion as data

 This library does not do much on its own.
-What it does do, however, is enable the expression of motion as data.
+What it does do, however, is enable the expression of motion as discrete units of data that can be introspected, composed, and sent over a wire.

 This library encourages you to describe motion as data, or what we call *plans*.
 Plans are committed to a *scheduler*.
-The scheduler then coordinates the creation of *performers*, objects responsible for translating plans into concrete execution.
+A scheduler coordinates the creation of *performers*, objects responsible for translating plans into concrete execution.

 Learn more about the APIs defined in the library by reading our [technical documentation](https://material-motion.github.io/material-motion-runtime-android/) and our